 (5c) Signatures on the Proposal and Internship Agreement Form

-Once your proposal is accepted by the department, the following four steps must then be completed:
+Once your proposal is approved by the Department, the following four steps must then be completed:

-I) The Internship Coordinator will send you the signed proposal and the internship agreement form.
+I) The Internship Coordinator will email you the approved proposal and an internship agreement electronically.

-II) You and your host must complete the internship agreement form and sign both this form and your proposal.
+II) You and your host must complete and sign the electronic forms.

-IV) After the “date of final approval” is recorded, the Internship Coordinator will open the MGMT 489 course for you to register.
+IV) After the “date of final approval” is recorded, the Internship Coordinator will open the BUS 489 course for you to register.

-While you are doing your internship fieldwork, MGMT 489 coursework will include:
+While you are doing your internship fieldwork, BUS 489 coursework will include:

-- Developing a project plan for your internship at the beginning of your fieldwork.
+- Learning project management skills, including developing a project plan for your internship at the beginning of your fieldwork.
 (This is usually in the form of a project timeline.)

 - Making weekly entries detailing what you are doing.

-- Submitting journal entries in which you reflect on what you are learning during the internship, which will be a vital component for developing the final report for your project in MGMT 489.
+- Submitting journal entries in which you reflect on what you are learning during the internship, which will be a vital component for developing the final report for your project in BUS 489.

 - Providing a progress report to you host.

-- Meeting regularly with the instructor and the other internship students in the MGMT 489 course.
+- Meeting regularly with the instructor and the other internship students in the BUS 489 course.